 I don’t know some of those details, but I would start here:

 Get the Green Light From Your Doctor

 Since she is four years old I want you to rule out underlying medical conditions.
-See this link with the ten steps to take before starting sleep coaching.
-The very first one is to rule out underlying medical conditions.

 Believe it or not, obstructive sleep apnea happens with children also.
 Enlarged tonsils and adenoids are usually the cause.
 One of the many symptoms of sleep apnea is difficulty going to sleep at bedtime.

 Also ask yourself:

 - Mouth breathe?